MelikeTopcu/react-redux-todoList/README.md

-# Simple Todo App with React, Redux and TypeScript
+# TodoList with React, Redux and TypeScript
-React, Redux and TS
+A simple TodoList with React, Redux and TypeScript

 ## Getting Started